 We made it to Oak Creek Canyon.
 Millennia before humans created fiberglass waterslides with names like Black Hole and Perilous Plunge, there was Slide Rock.
 Built by God.
 We walked almost a mile on jagged pebbles, but it was worth it.
 Sleep-deprived, with nerves ajangle, we hurled ourselves into the wondrous cataract with ruthless abandon, sliding down again and again—until our bodies betrayed us.
 One by one, we crawled up the bright red embankment, like an artist’s conception of evolving amphibians, and fell asleep.
 For five hours.
 In 109 degree heat.

 We awoke not as frogs, but as overcooked turkeys.
 We were redder than the Sedona soil.
-We walked the crimson mile back, our sunburned soles hitting flinty fragments.
+We walked the crimson mile back, our sunburned soles pierced by flinty fragments.
 Screaming all the way.